garasnote/super-tic-tac-toe/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Reasons

+I saw a Youtube Short by V-Sauce about Super Tic-Tac-Toe, and I wanted to program the game, It has proven to be hard only to make the regular Tic-Tac-Toe, I can't imagine how much effort it will require.
+I started this project like a year ago, so today I uploaded it to GitHub.